Getting started with Konflux

 Namespace

 In Kubernetes, namespaces provide a foundational mechanism for isolating groups of resources within a single cluster.
-All of the Konflux resources and APIs that you interact with are scoped to namespaces, including your Components, Applications, Snapshots, Secrets and the Tekton PipelineRuns that perform builds, tests, and releases.
+Konflux scopes all the resources and APIs you interact with to namespaces, including your components, applications, snapshots, secrets, and the Tekton PipelineRuns that perform builds, tests, and releases.

 Tenant namespace

-These are namespaces where artifacts are produced from Tekton Pipelines.
-These can be accessed by more than one individual according to their roles and the permissions defined by those roles.
+Tenant namespaces are where Tekton Pipelines produce artifacts that more than one individual can access according to their roles and the permissions defined by those roles.
 The tenant namespaces can be either for an individual or a team.

-In Konflux, you operate in a tenant namespace which is scoped to your team.
-One team can span multiple namespaces if needed, each with many applications with components.
-Namespaces should NOT be shared by many teams.
+In Konflux, you operate in a tenant namespace scoped to your team.
+One team can span multiple namespaces if needed, each with many applications and components.
+We recommend that you not share namespaces with many teams.

 OCI Artifact

-Artifacts that you build in your tenant namespace are pushed to an OCI registry along with their supporting metadata (including SLSA provenance attestations and SBOMs).
+Konflux pushes artifacts that you build in your tenant namespace to an OCI registry along with their supporting metadata (including SLSA provenance attestations and SBOMs).

-In Kubernetes, a Custom Resources (CR) is an extension of the Kubernetes API.
+In Kubernetes, a Custom Resource (CR) is an extension of the Kubernetes API.

-All Konflux APIs are implemented as Kubernetes CRs.
-If you’re familiar with common Kubernetes resources such as Pods and Deployments, you’ll find that Konflux resources appear on cluster in the same way: Applications, Components, Snapshots, and PipelineRuns.
+All Konflux APIs are Kubernetes CRs.
+If you’re familiar with common Kubernetes resources such as Pods and Deployments, you’ll find that Konflux resources appear on the cluster in the same way:

-A consequence of this fact is that commonplace Kubernetes client tools such as kubectl understand and can work with Konflux APIs.
+This setup enables commonplace Kubernetes client tools, such as kubectl, to understand and interact with Konflux APIs.

 Component